TaitoUnited/full-stack-template/CONFIGURATION.md

   5. Add the service to `package.json` scripts: `install-all`, `lint`, `unit`, `test`, `check-deps`, `check-size`.
   6. Add the service to `cloudbuild.yaml`.

-**Flow/TypeScript:** You can enable Flow or TypeScript by going through parts marked with a `NOTE: for flow` or `NOTE: for typescript` note.
-(TODO: implement typescript support)

 **Minikube:** If you would rather use minikube for local development instead of docker-compose, remove `docker-compose:local` plugin, and the `:-local` restriction from `kubectl:-local` and `helm:-local` plugins.
 These are configured with the `taito_plugins` setting in `taito-config.sh`.
 (TODO: Not tested on minikube yet.
 Probably needs some additional work.)

-**Authentication:** Authentication has not yet been implemented to the template (see [issue](https://github.com/TaitoUnited/SERVER-TEMPLATE/issues/11)).
-Currently ingress does provide basic authentation, but it is only meant for hiding non-production environments.
-[Auth0 docs](https://auth0.com/docs) is a good starting point for your auth implementation.
+**Authentication:** Ingress provides basic authentication, but it is only meant for hiding non-production environments.
+Here are some good technologies for implementing authentication: [Auth0](https://auth0.com), [Passport](http://www.passportjs.org/), [ORY Oathkeeper](https://www.ory.sh/api-access-control-kubernetes-cloud-native).

 **Static site generator (www):** See the next chapter.